nimiq/validators-api/README.md

   - `restake`: Rewards are automatically restaked.
   - `direct`: Rewards are paid directly into the staker's wallet and are not automatically restaked.
 Requires:
     - `payoutAddress`: Provide address you will payout from.
-    - `payoutSchedule`: Specifiy the frequency of payouts using the [cron job format](https://cloud.google.com/scheduler/docs/configuring/cron-job-schedules).
+    - `payoutSchedule`: Specifiy the frequency of payouts using the [cron job format](https://crontab.guru/).
 Example: `0 */6 * * *` for payouts every 6 hours.
   - `none`: No rewards will be paid out.
   - `custom`: Custom payout scheme.
 Requires:
     - `payoutScheme`: A description of the custom payout method (e.g., "Pays 50% of rewards every 1st of the month").
 - `website`: The URL of your validator's website or any similar source of information (Telegram pinned message, Discord...)
 - `logo`: A logo in SVG or PNG format (min size: 224x224px) with a transparent background, encoded in Base64 to represent your validator.
+Background colors should be avoided unless they ensure clear contrast.
 - `contact`: At least one contact allowing validators to share contact details so users can easily get in touch.
   - `email`
   - `telegram` (optional). e.g. `@nimiq`